j-tseng/junkSort.AI/README.md

 	- [ ] Fill in content
 	- [ ] Practice presentation

-### Track our progress!
+### Project progression

 Refer to the PROGRESS-TRACK document for summarized progress day by day.

 ## Thanks to...

+- Amir, Angelina, and Angelique from the McGill Innovation Office for organizing and spearheading a great summer lab
 - All the mentors who put time aside to teach us about machine learning
-- The power of the Google search engine, StackExchange
+- The power of the Google search engine and StackExchange
+	- "If you have a question, chances are someone has already asked it on StackExchange."
 - TensorFlow (Google)
 	- [Getting Started](https://www.tensorflow.org/get_started/)
 	- [Retraining tutorial](https://www.tensorflow.org/tutorials/image_retraining)
-- Inception V3
+- Inception V3 (Google)
 	- [Original release paper](https://arxiv.org/abs/1512.00567)
 	- [Github](https://github.com/tensorflow/models/tree/master/inception)
 - Mindorks Community